JasonEtco/jasonet.co/src/pages/posts/just-enough-docker.md

 ### Host

 This one's fairly straightforward.
-Docker is some software you can install on your machine—if I'm running Docker from my Macbook and I spin up some containers, my Macbook is the **host**.
+Docker is some software you can install on your machine—if I'm running Docker from my Macbook and I spin up some containers, my MacBook is the **host**.
 Communication between a container and its host is a common topic of conversation, so we'll get into that later on.

 ### Image

-An image is sort of like a snapshot of a system.
-Remember, even operating systems are just stacks of code—you start with a blank slate, and install software, libraries and tools.
+An image is a sort of snapshot of a system.
+Remember, even operating systems are just stacks of code—you start with a blank slate and install software, libraries, and tools.
 Docker operates in the same way, just automated.
 So when I say "I want a Ubuntu container," what I really mean is that I want a container that uses a Ubuntu **image**.

 Images are **built**—so you'll instruct Docker to build your image by following a set of instructions, and then you'll tell Docker "Hey I want a new container, using that image!"